 Drivers of property-carrying vehicles (large trucks) are limited to 11 hours behind the wheel in a single workday, and truck drivers must have been off duty for 10 consecutive hours before they are permitted to reach the 11-hour driving limit.

 Truck drivers have other job-related duties besides driving, and once their on-duty time reaches 14 consecutive hours, truck drivers are not permitted to drive and must be off duty for 10 consecutive hours before driving again.

 Drivers of passenger-carrying vehicles (buses) are limited to 10 hours behind the wheel in a single workday, and bus drivers must be off duty for eight consecutive hours before they are permitted to reach the 10-hour limit.

 Bus drivers also have job-related duties other than driving.
-When bus drivers’ total hours in a single workday reach 15 hours, not counting breaks, bus drivers are no not permitted to drive and must be off duty for eight consecutive hours before driving again.
+When bus drivers’ total hours in a single workday reach 15 hours, not counting breaks, bus drivers are not permitted to drive and must be off duty for eight consecutive hours before driving again.